Developing Skills for Industry, Nonprofit & Government, Science Communications, or Academia

 Scientists frequently help define U.S. policy on science and technology.
 They also work internationally to design policies related to global development and to establish scientific partnerships.
 These activities have been coined “science diplomacy.”

 In this course, local, national, and international experts in science diplomacy give you a clear picture of the concept, including its sectors, participating agencies, challenges, and potential for action.
 You also learn about career options in the field and how you can act as a science diplomat.
 During the course, you design a science diplomacy project and devise implementation strategies.
-See the course syllabus.

 Science Policy Course

 Support for science policy requires trained individuals who can recommend policies to lawmakers, granting agencies, and other influential groups, as well as teach.
 The science policy course outlines the skills needed to succeed in this career path.
 Our instructors provide practical experience in writing science policy.
-See the course syllabus.

 Our NYU-STEP courses emphasize career opportunities for scientific communicators and help you hone your writing skills beyond technical language.